svenpetersen1965/Project-overview/README.md

 * <a href="https://github.com/svenpetersen1965/C64-Kernal-Adapter-Switch-Long-Board">Kernal Adapter (long board)</a> Rev. 0 - 2, an adapter for 27C64-27C512 EPROMs and some EEPROMs
 * <a href="https://github.com/svenpetersen1965/C64-CHARSET-Adaptor-Switch">Character Set Adapter</a> Rev. 0 & 1, an adapter for 27C64-27C512 EPROMs and some EEPROMs
 * <a href="https://github.com/svenpetersen1965/1541-parallel-adapter-SpeedDOS">Speed DOS adapter for 1541, 1541-2, 1541C and C64</a> Rev. 0
+* <a href="https://github.com/svenpetersen1965/Ultimate-64-Keyboard-Adapter">Keyboard Adapter for the Ultimate 64</a> Rev. 0

 <b>6.
 Diverse</b><br>
 * <a href="https://github.com/svenpetersen1965/C64-Keyboard-Controlled-Kernal-Switch">Keyboard Controlled Kernal Switch</a> Rev. 0 & 1, my coolest and least known project